-Our hygiene technicians at Martinizing Dry Cleaning receive hundreds of questions from budding Airbnb owners and homemakers about how to wash a comforter without damaging their laundry machines every year.
-Some of their inquiries read, “Can you wash comforters with fabric softeners?” and “Can you wash comforters with sheets in one load?”
+Our hygiene technicians at Martinizing local laundromat receive hundreds of questions from budding Airbnb owners and homemakers about washing a comforter without damaging their laundry machines every year.
+Some of their inquiries read, “Can you wash most comforters with fabric softener?” and “Can you wash comforters with sheets in one load?”
 Our customers are responsible for our award-winning status as the Most Trusted Dry Cleaner in East Bay, and we love telling them how to take care of their fabrics the right way.

 According to experts like Jack Sukalac, the director of comforter manufacturing giant All About Down, you only need to wash your comforters and duvets every three to four years, even if you use them often.

 Watch out for some telltale signs of dirt and grime, like visible stains, deflation, and odor, before you take your comforters and duvets to the dry cleaners or throw them in the washer.
 Comforters feature a broad range of fabric combinations, and those with more wool, down alternatives, and down may require different maintenance schedules, so no hard and fast rule will tell you when to wash your comforter.

 If you purchase a new one from the department store or factory outlet, we recommend washing comforters before use.
 It might have dust, dyes, excess chemicals, and components that may irritate your skin, which washing will remove.
 These harmful materials might still be present even if you receive your comforter in an airtight bag.

 If you want to prolong intervals between washes, our laundry professionals recommend you use a duvet cover.